-A search warrant is an order signed by a judge that authorizes police officers to search for specific objects or materials at a definite location at a specified time.
-For example, a warrant may authorize the search of "the premises at 11359 Happy Glade Avenue between the hours of 8 a.m. to 6 p.m." and direct the police to search for and seize "cash, betting slips, record books, and every other means used in connection with placing bets on horses."
+A search warrant is an order signed by a judge that authorizes police officers to search for specific objects or materials at a definite location.
+For example, a warrant may authorize the search of "the single-dwelling premises at 11359 Happy Glade Avenue” and direct the police to search for and seize "cash, betting slips, record books, and every other means used in connection with placing bets on horses."

 How Police Obtain Search Warrants

-Police officers obtain search warrants by convincing a judge or magistrate that they have "probable cause" to believe that criminal activity is occurring at the place to be searched or that evidence of a crime may be found there.
-Usually, the police provide the judge or magistrate with information in the form of written statements under oath, called "affidavits," which report either their own observations, or those of private citizens or police undercover informants.
+Police officers obtain search warrants by convincing a neutral and detached magistrate that they have "probable cause" to believe that criminal activity is occurring at the place to be searched or that evidence of a crime may be found there.
+Usually, the police provide the judge or magistrate with information in the form of written statements under oath, called "affidavits," which report either their own observations, or those of private citizens or police informants.
 If the magistrate believes that the affidavit establishes probable cause to conduct a search, he or she will issue a warrant.

 The suspect, who may be connected with the place to be searched, is not present when the warrant is issued and therefore cannot contest the issue of probable cause at that time.
-However, the suspect can later challenge the validity of the warrant before trial.
+However, the suspect can later challenge the validity of the warrant.

 What Police Can Search for and Seize Under a Warrant

-The police can search only the place described in a warrant and usually can seize only the property that the warrant describes.
-The police cannot search a house if the warrant specifies the backyard, nor can they search for weapons if the warrant specifies marijuana plants.
-However, this does not mean that police officers can seize only those items listed in the warrant.
-If, in the course of their search, police officers come across contraband or evidence of a crime that is not listed in the warrant, they can lawfully seize the unlisted items.
+The police can search only the place described in a warrant and for only the property that the warrant describes.
+They cannot search a house if the warrant specifies the backyard, nor can they search for weapons if the warrant specifies marijuana plants.
+However, that doesn't mean that officers can seize only those items listed in the warrant.
+If, in the course of their search, police officers come across contraband or evidence of a crime that is not listed in the warrant, they can often seize it.

-If the warrant specifies a certain person to be searched, the police can search only that person, unless they have independent probable cause to search other persons who happen to be present at the scene of a search.
-If an officer merely has a reasonable suspicion that an onlooker is engaged in criminal activity, the officer can only detain and question the onlooker and, if necessary for the officer's safety, conduct a frisk for weapons (but not do a full search).
+If the warrant specifies a certain person to be searched, the police can search only that person, unless they have independent probable cause to search other persons who happen to be present at the scene.
+If an officer merely has a reasonable suspicion that an onlooker is engaged in criminal activity, she can only detain and question the onlooker and, if necessary for her safety, conduct a frisk for weapons (but not a full search).
 (For more on this topic, see below.)
 (Ybarra v.
 Illinois, 444 U.S. 85 (1979), Michigan v.
 Summers, 452 U.S. 692 (1981).)

 When Search Warrants Aren't Required

-Most searches occur without warrants being issued.
-Over the years, the courts have defined a number of situations in which a search warrant is not necessary, either because the search is per se reasonable under the circumstances or because, due to a lack of a reasonable expectation of privacy, the Fourth Amendment doesn't apply at all.
+Many searches occur without warrants.
+Over the years, courts have defined a number of situations in which a search warrant isn't necessary, either because the search is reasonable under the circumstances or because, due to a lack of a reasonable expectation of privacy, the Fourth Amendment doesn't apply at all.

 The Plain View Doctrine